North Dakota Counseling License Requirements

 Licensed Professional Clinical Counselor (LPCC) Licensing Process

-The North Dakota Board of Counselor Examiners has a progressive licensing system for Licensed Professional Counselors (LPCs) and Licensed Professional Clinical Counselors (LPCCs).
+The North Dakota Board of Counselor Examiners (the Board) has a progressive licensing system for Licensed Professional Counselors (LPCs) and Licensed Professional Clinical Counselors (LPCCs).
 In North Dakota, LPCs provide counseling and therapeutic services to individuals and groups using specialized knowledge of human development, psychotherapy, and mental health; LPCCs are licensed to provide these services as well as clinical mental health counseling services, such as diagnosis and treatment of mental disorders.
 If you would like to learn more about a career as a professional counselor, read our mental health counselor career guide.
-As of July 2017, the Board requires all North Dakota applicants to have a 60-credit master’s degree in counseling with at least 700 hours of a practicum or internship.
+The Board requires all North Dakota applicants to have a 60-credit master’s degree in counseling with at least 700 hours of a practicum or internship.
 For the LPC license, the degree must include coursework in 10 key areas, including counseling methods, counseling-related research methods, and multicultural counseling; aspiring LPCCs must also complete coursework in clinical counseling, diagnosis, and psychopathology.

 1. Apply as a Licensed Associate Professional Counselor (LAPC) and request permission to test.